toptal/picasso/.changeset/another-random-animal.md

 ### Collapse

-- replicate component styling from legacy component
+- wrap content into additional layer to stretch the content as in legacy implementation